-With so many brand name drugs that don’t have a generic equivalent, you’re likely to hear, “I’m sorry but this medication requires a prior authorization.”
-Then comes the burning question.
+With so many drugs out there that don’t have a generic you’re bound to hear us to tell you one day, “I’m sorry but this medication requires a prior authorization.”
+Then the burning question.
 What’s a prior authorization?
-It’s actually simple; that means that your insurance will not cover the drug the doctor has written for you until they complete forms explaining why they have chosen that particular medication.
-There may be specific criteria that must be met before an insurer will approve your prescription.
-Those criteria may include things such as symptom severity or even whether you have tried other medications first.
+It’s simple; it means that your insurance will not cover the drug the doctor has written for you unless the provider provides details explaining why you need that particular medication.
+There may be specific criteria that must be met such as symptom severity or even trying other medications first.

-For a prescription that requires a prior authorization, we immediately send your doctor’s office the form to be filled out from your insurer.
-Many physician’s offices have a person on staff designated to complete these requests.
-That person will have to access your chart to complete the required paperwork and have the doctor approve it.
-Once the form is completed and returned to the insurance company, the request will either be approved or denied within a few days.
+When you bring us a prescription that requires a prior authorization we immediately send your doctor’s office the specific form that your insurance company requires.
+Many physician offices have a person on staff designated to complete these requests and that person will have to access your chart to complete the required paperwork and have the doctor approve it.
+Once the form is completed and returned to the insurance company, they have a few days to either approve or deny the request.
 If after several days we don’t have an answer from your insurer, we may suggest that you give your doctor a call to be sure they have communicated with your insurance company.

 Prior authorizations are a frustrating but common issue in pharmacy.
-As insurers try to cut costs, they put more restrictions on the medications they cover.
-Next time you bring in a new prescription and you hear us tell you it requires a prior authorization, you’ll know what’s going on behind the scenes.
-With the physician’s office, pharmacy and YOU all working together, hopefully you’ll have your medication in no time!
+As insurers try to cut costs, they put more restrictions on the medications they will cover.
+Next time you bring in a new prescription and you hear us tell you that it requires a prior authorization we can work together to get you your medicine quicker.

 Ana Araguz, CPhT